MasterOfMalt/Atom.DevOps.GitHubActions/Git_Normalise_Tag/README.md

 # GitHub Action for Promoting a branch

-GitHub Action implementation for normalising the latest GitHub Tab to be of sematic-version form (eg. v1.2.1).
+GitHub Action implementation for normalising the latest GitHub Tab to be of semantic-version form (eg. v1.2.1).

 ## Usage